Neogoma/stardust-SDK-doc/editor_commands.md

 ## Objects
 ### Creating object
 Once you opened the editor you can create/delete/update objects.
-In order to create an object select the bundle you want to create in the combobox and then click on the create button.
+To create an object select the bundle you want to create in the combobox and then click on the create button.

 ![Object creation](_img/create_object.jpg)